 Dokku lets you setup Rails hosting infrastructure on a simple VPS without much dev ops experience.
 Although it is easy to get started, a default config might result in very slow and unreliable deployments.
-In this blog post, I will describe how I’ve improved my Dokku based Ruby on Rails (NodeJS with Yarn and Webpack) application deployment speed by over 400% using a Docker image Dockerfile.
+In this tutorial, I will describe how I’ve improved my Dokku based Ruby on Rails (NodeJS with Yarn and Webpack) application deployment speed by over 400% using a Docker image Dockerfile.

 This tutorial is written in the context of RoR tech stack but solution presented (with small Docker image config tweaks) can be applied to all the server side technologies hosted with Dokku.

-Getting started with Dokku
+Getting started with Docker and Dokku

-If you are not familiar with Dokku, you should check out one on my previous blog posts to get up and running quickly.
+If you are not familiar with Docker and Dokku, you should check out one on my previous blog posts to get up and running quickly.
 Once you have a simple Rails app hosted on buildpacks based Dokku setup, you can follow rest of this tutorial to significantly reduce deployments speed.

 But first, let me explain why default Dokku deployment tends to be so slow.